 What many parents may not realize is that a too-heavy backpack can lead to serious back, shoulder, and neck pain.

-To alleviate these issues for your child, the American Academy of Orthopedic Surgeons recommends that children shouldn’t carry a backpack that exceeds 15 to 20 percent of his or her body weight.
-With 15 percent as the conservative target, here’s a breakdown by body weight for how much your child should be carrying around in his or her backpack:
+To alleviate these issues for your child, the American Academy of Orthopedic Surgeons recommends that children shouldn’t carry a backpack that exceeds 15 -20% of their body weight.
+With 15% as the conservative target, here’s a breakdown by body weight for how much a child should be carrying around in a backpack: